AlexRzehak/Teamprojekt-2019-Rzehak-Scholl-Zimmermann/week5_smarter_bots.md

         # return if collision
         return distance < robot.radius
 ```
-### new - returns closest position without collision and amount of backtracing
+### New - returns closest position without collision and amount of backtracing
 ```python
     # checks if the robot collides with a specific tile
     def collision_single_tile(self, new_position, robot, tile_x, tile_y):